Perhaps the fundamental dispute between libertarians and liberals resides in

 purpose of the men convened at those meetings, there would have been no

 founding documents of our republic.
-And so it is with “societies” and
+It is these documents, not

 shared history, institutions, common purpose and, in the case of nations,